-The 2,850-acre Santa Susana Field Laboratory sits high in the hills between the Simi and San Fernando valleys in eastern Ventura County, California.
-Our ongoing investigation of Rocketdyne, as it is commonly called, began in 1998.
+2,850-acre Santa Susana Field Laboratory AKA Rocketdyne in hills above Simi and San Fernando valleys in Southern California.

-Rocketdyne Maps locate this semi-hidden outdoor lab in the Simi Hills, show where the nuclear and rocketry work was done and layout where vast areas have been polluted.
-Maps also show drainages from lab form headwaters of the Los Angeles River as well as draining to the Arroyo Simi.
+Maps show where nuclear and rocketry work was done and where vast areas have been polluted.
+Also show drainages from SSFL form headwaters of the Los Angeles River as well as well as lead to Arroyo Simi.

-Area I consists of 671 acres owned by Rocketdyne and 42 acres owned by NASA (formerly owned by U.S. Air Force) in the
+Area I consists of 671 acres owned by Boeing and 42 acres owned by NASA.
+Extensive land, surface and ground water contamination.

-Area I includes the former Thermal Treatment Facility and three rocket engine test areas, the Bowl, Canyon, and Advanced Propulsion Test Facility (APTF) areas.
+Area I includes former Thermal Treatment Facility and the rocket test sites Bowl, Canyon, and Advanced Propulsion Test Facility.

-SSFL Area II includes the rocket test stands at the Alpha Area and Bravo Area.
-Operational with three test stands beginning in 1955, Alpha supported the first manned orbital flight of Atlas-Mercury in 1962.
+SSFL Area II includes Alpha and Bravo areas.
+Operational with three test stands beginning in 1955, Alpha supported first manned orbital flight of Atlas-Mercury in 1962.
+Extensively polluted.

-SSFL Area II includes the rocket test stands at the Coca Area.
-The Coca complex was involved with several missile programs including Navaho, Atlas, J-2, Saturn V second Stage Battleship (five J-2s), SSME, and Delta IV Expendable Launch Vehicle Tanks.
+Area II includes Coca complex that was involved with several missiles including Navajo, Atlas, J-2, Saturn V and Delta IV Expendable Launch Vehicle Tanks.

-SSFL Area II includes the Delta site, first constructed in 1957 for Thor engine testing and later modified for the Lance J-2 programs.
-The area has also been used for the loading of propellant for Peacekeeper Stage IV.
-In all, Delta Area participated in the missile programs E-1 Engine, X-1 Engine, X-4 Engine, J-2/Saturn-V, Atlas, Jupiter, NOMAD, and Lance.
+SSFL Area II includes Delta site constructed in 1957 for Thor engine testing and later modified for Lance J-2 programs.
+Area also used for loading propellant for Peacekeeper Stage IV.

-Throughout the SSFL facility are a number of so-called "ponds" which are extraordinarily polluted.
-They also sit at the very top of the headwaters of the Los Angeles River across the Ventura County line to the east.
+Throughout SSFL are a number of chemical dump "ponds" which are extraordinarily polluted.
+Los Angeles River headwaters.

 Special thanks for the use of many of these images to the Aerospace Cancer Museum of Education, Rocketdyne Archives, H2OhNo!!!, the Department of Toxic Substances Control and Department of Energy, as well as various municipal, state and federal government agencies.